code4recovery/12-step-meeting-list/readme.txt

 == Changelog ==

 = 1.8.6 =
 * New group object!
-Contacts are moving over to it (Greensboro and New York)
+Location contacts move over to it (Greensboro and New York)
 * Refactored javascript on public page, hopefully speeding up large meeting lists (Philadelphia and New York)
 * Improved method of linking to assets, fixing issue with Twenty Fourteen (Oahu)
+* Users can only select one type at a time now, for security and simplicity (Austin)
+* Correcting a problem with the database upgrader

 = 1.8.5 =
 * Importer no longer verifies Google's SSL certificate for Corpus Christi